sayyar-source/AI-Supported-Patient-Tracking/README.md

 # **Overview**

-The **AI-Supported Patient Tracking Platform (Lite)** is a streamlined clinical monitoring system designed for managing patient records, viewing histories, and integrating AI-driven predictions.
-Built with a modern tech stack, it emphasizes security, scalability, and clean architecture.
+The **AI-Supported Patient Tracking Platform (Lite)** is a lightweight clinical monitoring system designed to manage patient records, view histories, and integrate AI-driven predictions.
+Built using **Domain-Driven Design (DDD)** and **microservices architecture**, it emphasizes modularity, scalability, and maintainability.

-# **Purpose**
+# **Architecture**

-**The system provides:**
+The platform follows **Domain-Driven Design (DDD)** principles, organizing the codebase around the core domain of clinical monitoring.
+It is implemented as a **microservices architecture**, with each service handling a specific bounded context:

-- Secure user authentication and authorization.
+ - **Auth Service**: Manages user authentication and authorization (JWT-based).

-- Basic patient management (Create, Read, Update, Delete).
+ - **Patient Service**: Handles patient CRUD operations and historical records.

-- Historical patient record display.
+ - **AI Prediction Service**: Provides mock AI predictions (static JSON).

-- AI-supported predictions via a mock API.
+Each microservice communicates via RESTful APIs, ensuring loose coupling and independent deployment.

 # **Technologies Used**